nagarjunr/genai_at_scale_production/week2/day2.md

 If you see CORS errors in browser console:

-1. Verify Lambda environment variable `CORS_ORIGINS` includes your CloudFront URL
+1. Verify Lambda environment variable `CORS_ORIGINS` includes your CloudFront URL with "https://" at the start and no trailing "/" - THIS MUST BE PRECISELY RIGHT!
 2. Check API Gateway CORS configuration
 3. Make sure OPTIONS route is configured
 4. Clear browser cache and try incognito mode